 Mollies are hardy fish, however I do not recommend a Black Molly for a starter fish.
-I would suggest getting the aquarium set up and the bio filter established before purchasing any.
+I would suggest getting the aquarium set up and the biological filter established before purchasing any.
 Hybrid Mollies are more susceptible to disease.
 The extra stress from high toxin levels would only increase the chance of the fish getting sick.
 The Silver Molly is a better choice for starting a tank.
+Or you can use NutraFin Cycle Biological Aquarium Supplement

 Mollies are schooling fish and do best with 3 or more of the same kind.
 However with most live bearing fish the males may have little battles for dominancy.
 The weaker male will then suffer.
 The best solution to this is to have two or three females to every male.
 I would suggest that a school of eight mollies should only have 2 males max.

 The Black Molly is easy to keep and easy to breed.
-It will eat all kinds of food including flakes and algae.
-They are social and very active fish.
-They are a great addition to any community tank.
+They will eat all kinds of food including flakes and algae.
+I suggest TetraAlgae Vegetable Enhanced Crisps

 Related Information Sources: